OHCRN/platform/README.md

 ### How to reset node_modules

-To execute `rm -rf node_modules` on all repos in this monorepo:
+To execute `rm -rf node_modules` on all repos in this monorepo & reinstall dependencies:

 ```sh
 pnpm run reset-node-modules